 BIM is an area of digital technology that has become popular within the construction industry.
-BIM Coordinators manage projects in various capacities for working in industries like construction as well manufacturing.
+BIM Coordinators manage projects in various capacities for working in industries like construction as well as manufacturing.
 BIM Coordinators are responsible for pulling people and concepts together, supervising the design process, and approving 3D modeling used on construction projects involving architecture, structural design, and MEP engineering by coordinating various parties and functions into a coherent unit.
-BIM Coordinators collaborate with General Contractors, Architects, Engineers, and Project Managers for ensuring that BIM standards on a project get followed as well as preparing construction documents using BIM technology.
+BIM Coordinators collaborate with General Contractors, Architects, Engineers, and Project Managers to ensure that BIM standards on a project are followed and to prepare construction documents using BIM technology.

-Becoming a BIM Coordinator typically requires earning a bachelor’s degree related to areas like engineering, business, construction management, architecture, computer science, or graphic design for working with BIM software, tools, and technology for developing building structures or manufacturing products.
-Prospective BIM Coordinators may also want to gain certification for pursuing a career related to construction or manufacturing.
-BIM certification requires passing an Autodesk Certified Professionals (ACP) exam for expertise with 3D modeling tools like Revit.
-Essentially, working as a BIM Coordinator requires knowledge with BIM technology and methodologies combined with experience in areas such as architecture, engineering, and construction.
+Becoming a BIM Coordinator typically requires earning a bachelor’s degree related to areas like engineering, business, construction management, architecture, computer science, or graphic design to work with BIM software, tools, and technology for developing building structures or manufacturing products.
+Prospective BIM Coordinators may also want to gain certification to pursue a career related to construction or manufacturing.
+BIM certification requires passing an Autodesk Certified Professional (ACP) exam to gain expertise with 3D modeling tools like Revit.
+Essentially, working as a BIM Coordinator requires knowledge of BIM technology and methodologies combined with experience in areas such as architecture, engineering, and construction.

 What is a BIM Coordinator?